VictoriaRaven/Mathematics-calculator-projects/README.md

 In most cases, there will be codes I make on my own here and unpublished/shared prjects here.

 In the future I hope to try out projects publicly.

+Do a code project for angie to calculate trig identities. (string perhaps)